 Conclusion

-The mechanism is clear: Cortex makes Sentinel tests more relevant; Sentinel makes Cortex memories more useful; the combination produces behavioral improvements that show up across every scored dimension of the Composite Trust Score.
+Systems that are designed to reinforce each other can provide compounding value that exceeds independent operation.
+The Memory-Eval Flywheel is a mechanism specification: Cortex makes Sentinel tests more relevant; Sentinel makes Cortex memories more useful; the combination should produce behavioral improvements that show up across every scored dimension of the Composite Trust Score.
+Whether the magnitude of that compound effect is large or marginal is the testable empirical question that the protocol in §Replication will answer.